Imuzeze/Expresso_Churn/README.md

-# Expresso_Churn
 The Expresso Churn Prediction project is a machine learning model designed to predict customer churn for Expresso, a fictional telecommunications company.
 Customer churn refers to the phenomenon where customers discontinue their services with a company.
+Predicting churn is crucial for businesses to identify at-risk customers and take proactive measures to retain them.